-- parallel: Processes that occur simultaneously.
-In communications, it means the transmission of more than one bit of information at a time.
-On your computer, the parallel port provides a parallel communications interface between the computer and an appropriate device.
-Compare serial. - parity: 1) The symmetrical relationship between two parameter values (integers) both of which are either on or off; odd or even; 0 or 1.2) In serial communications, an error detection bit that is added to a group of data bits making the sum of the bits even or odd.
+- PAL: PAL (Phase Alternating Line) is the dominant video and broadcasting standard in Europe. - parity: 1) The symmetrical relationship between two parameter values (integers) both of which are either on or off; odd or even; 0 or 1.
+2) In serial communications, an error detection bit that is added to a group of data bits making the sum of the bits even or odd.
 Parity can be set to none, odd, or even. - password: A unique string of characters used to identify a specific user.
-The computer provides various levels of password protection such as user and supervisor. - PC card: A credit-card-sized expansion card designed to increase the capabilities of notebook computers.
-PC Cards provide functions such as modem, fax/modem, hard disk drive, network adapter, sound card, or SCSI adapter. - PCI: Peripheral Component Interconnect.
-An industry standard 32-bit bus.

-- peripheral: Any device, such as a printer or joystick, that is attached to the computer and controlled by the computer's CPU. - pixel: A picture element.
+The computer provides various levels of password protection such as user and supervisor. - PCI: Peripheral Component Interconnect.
+An industry standard 32-bit bus. - peripheral: Any device, such as a printer or joystick, that is attached to the computer and controlled by the computer's CPU. - Péritel: Péritel is a 21-pin connecting cable/port system that allows images and high-quality stereo sound (including Dolby Pro-Logic sound formats) to be sent from one audio-visual device to another.
+It is also known as a "SCART connector" or "Euro connector". - pixel: A picture element.
 The smallest dot that can be made on a display or printer.
-Also called a pel. - plug and play: A capability with Windows that enables the system to automatically recognize connections of external devices and make the necessary configurations in the computer. - pointing device: Any device, such as the Touch Pad or a mouse, that enables you to move the cursor on the screen. - port: The electrical connection through which the computer sends and receives data to and from devices or other computers. - Power Saver: A TOSHIBA utility that lets you set the parameters for various power-saving functions. - program: A set of instructions a computer can execute that enables it to achieve a desired result.
+Also called a pel. - plug and play: A capability with Windows that enables the system to automatically recognize connections of external devices and make the necessary configurations in the computer. - pointing device: Any device, such as the TouchPad or a mouse, that enables you to move the cursor on the screen. - port: The electrical connection through which the computer sends and receives data to and from devices or other computers. - Power Saver: A TOSHIBA utility that lets you set the parameters for various power-saving functions. - program: A set of instructions a computer can execute that enables it to achieve a desired result.
 See also application. - prompt: A message the computer provides indicating it is ready for or requires information or an action from you.